Constructing locally flat surfaces in 4-manifolds: Embedding surfaces using surgery theory

 We know that $\pi_1(V)\cong \pi_1(S^1)\cong \Z$ by the previous step in the proof.
 Recall that the Alexander polynomial of $K$ annihilates the Alexander module $H_1(S^3_0(K);\Z[\Z])$.
 Since the Alexander polynomial of $K$ is one, this means that $H_1(S^3_0(K);\Z[\Z])=0$, which in turn implies that the equivariant intersection form

-is nonsingular.\footnote{This is the equivariant analogue of the fact that the (integral) intersection form on a compact 4-manifold is nonsingular if the boundary is a integer homology 3-sphere.
-Recall that $\pi_2(V)\cong H_2(V;\Z[\pi_1(V)])$.} Since $V$ is spin, there is a unique regular homotopy class within each element of $\pi_2(V)$ with trivial normal bundle.
-To see this, we observe that for any $\delta\in\pi_2(V)$ represented by a generically immersed 2-sphere $h$, the value $h\cdot h$ is even since $V$ is spin, so we can perform interior twisting on $h$ to arrange that the euler number of the normal bundle of $h$ is trivial.
-Two representatives $h$ and $h'$ of $\delta$ are regularly homotopic if and only if their normal bundles have equal euler numbers.
-The self-intersection number $\mu_V$ is well-defined on regular homotopy classes.
-By evaluating $\mu_V$ on the unique representative with trivial normal bundle, we get a map $\mu_V$ on $\pi_2(V)$.\footnote{Giving away even more of the answer to Exercise~\ref{ex:lambda-mu-basic-properties}~\eqref{item:mu-domain-codomain}, this map is valued in $\Z[\pi_1(V)]/g\sim g^{-1}$. }
+is nonsingular.\footnote{This is the equivariant analogue of the fact that the integral intersection form on a compact, connected $4$-manifold is nonsingular if the boundary is an integer homology 3-sphere (recall that~$\pi_2(V)\cong H_2(V;\Z[\pi_1(V)])$).
+In more detail, the intersection form is given by $\langle x,y\rangle \mapsto \langle \mathrm{PD}^{-1}(\iota(y)),x\rangle$, where $\iota\colon H_2(V;\Z[\Z])\to H_2(V,\partial V;\Z[\Z])$ is induced by inclusion.
+There are two possible sources of singularity of $\lambda$: the kernel of $\iota$ and the kernel of the map $\kappa\colon H_2(V;\Z[\Z])\to \mathrm{Hom}_{\Z[\Z]}(H_2(V;\Z[\Z]),\Z[\Z])$.
+Both kernels are trivial when~$H_1(\partial V;\Z[\Z])=0$.} Since $V$ is spin, there is a unique regular homotopy class within each element of $\pi_2(V)$ with trivial normal vector bundle, by \Cref{thm:generic-immersions-bijection}.
+In more detail, we observe that for any $\delta\in\pi_2(V)$ represented by a generically immersed $2$-sphere $h$, the value $h\cdot h$ is even since $V$ is spin, so we can perform interior twisting on $h$ to arrange that the euler number of the normal vector bundle of $h$ is trivial.
+Two representatives $h$ and $h'$ of $\delta$ are regularly homotopic if and only if their normal vector bundles have equal euler numbers by \Cref{thm:generic-immersions-bijection}.
+The self-intersection number $\mu_V$ is well defined on regular homotopy classes.
+By evaluating $\mu_V$ on the unique representative with trivial normal vector bundle, we get a map $\mu_V$ on $\pi_2(V)$.\footnote{Giving away part of the answer to Exercise~\ref{ex:lambda-mu-basic-properties}\,~\eqref{item:mu-domain-codomain}, this map is valued in~${\Z[\pi_1(V)]/g\sim g^{-1}}$. }